Elicitation¶

 }'

-# Confirmation before a destructive action
+# Confirmation before a destructive action: empty-properties schema —

 --tool-name confirm_delete \